cunnie/writings/i_am_become_forever.md

 "But that's illegal," objected Julia.
 "When I talk to corporate counsel, I'm protected under attorney-client privilege."

-"Evidence obtained is inadmissable in a court of law, Julia, but you're on Federal property here, and we work under a parallel legal system, military tribunals and all that.
+"Evidence obtained is inadmissible in a court of law, Julia, but you're on Federal property here, and we work under a parallel legal system, military tribunals etc....
 The ground rules are slightly different, especially when working with State secrets, in which category this project falls."

 Gates's voice softened, "Julia, we're on the same team here.
 We're not after